Independent and technology-agnostic, whole systems modelling helping design and deliver the future energy system

 Good Energy commissioned Energy Systems Catapult to carry out whole system modelling scenarios – with the specific constraints of allowing no nuclear power or fossil fuel energy supply – to determine if Net Zero by 2050 was still possible.

-We utilised ESME and our new Storage and Flexibility Model (SFM) – which provides a greater level of detail into how the energy system might function under Good Energy’s chosen scenarios.
+We utilised our overall Energy Systems Modelling Environment – which is a peer reviewed, least cost optimisation model – and crucially the ESME Flex which provided a greater level of detail into how the energy system might function under Good Energy’s chosen scenarios.

 Good Energy used the modelling results to compile a report supporting their efforts to increase renewable energy generation and storage in the coming decades.